jsiek/deduce/ProofIntro.md

 ## Reasoning about Natural Numbers

-As metioned previously, the `Nat.pf` file includes the definition of natural numbers, operations on them (e.g. addition), and proofs about those operations.
+The `Nat.pf` file includes the definition of natural numbers, operations on them (e.g. addition), and proofs about those operations.
 Here we discuss how to reason about addition.
 Reasoning about the other operations follows a similar pattern.

 Here is the definition of addition from `Nat.pf`:
 ```